The Uncle Al Show: Regulars

 Some of the cast members went on to become beloved Cincinnati TV personalities in their own right.
 Most notable among these were:

 Larry Smith: Dayton native Smith began his Cincinnati TV career with The Uncle Al Show handling and performing (and even creating) most of the puppets; he remained with the show for six years.
 Starting in the late 1960s he hosted his own afternoon kids cartoon show on WXIX.
 Smith died in February 2018.

-Bob Shreve: A consummate performer, Shreve played various characters including Roger the Robot and, at one point, Lucky The Clown.
+Bob Shreve: A consummate performer, Shreve played various characters including Roger the Robot and, at one point, Lucky the Clown.
 He was a commercial pitchman for various Cincinnati businesses including Schoenling Beer and Pool City, and hosted late night movie shows that, at one time or another, ran on all three major Cincinnati TV stations and even one station in nearby Dayton over a 40-year period.
 Shreve died in February 1990.

 Mike Tangi: Tangi worked both behind and in front of the camera on Uncle Al and at WCPO in general from 1953 to 1963.
 He later worked with Glenn Ryle at WKRC-TV before going into advertising in the 1970s, writing and performing memorable commercials for King Kwik Minit Markets.
 Tangi died in 1995.

 Later years

 Throughout the years The Uncle Al Show remained a perennial ratings champion in Cincinnati, especially when the show ran three times a day.
 Personalities from competing stations knew they were in trouble when their shows were rescheduled opposite Uncle Al. The show ran an estimated 15,000 episodes, with an estimated 440,000 children having appeared on the show throughout its run.

 By 1975, the show had adopted a more educational base, with guest appearances by members of the Cincinnati Police and Fire departments, representatives from the Cincinnati Zoo, educators and many others.
-But despite the educational enrichments, The Uncle Al Show continued to hold fast to the values the children came to love from day one.
+But despite the educational enrichments, The Uncle Al Show continued to hold fast to the values the children loved from day one.

 By the early 1980s, demographics were changing, and The Uncle Al Show was not immune.
 The show was first cut down to a half-hour, and then moved from its weekday slot to an early-morning weekend show.
 The show was renamed Uncle Al Town with the final episode taped on May 29, 1985.
-Despite the show coming to an end, both Al and Wanda remained at WCPO to the end of the 1980s.
+Both Al and Wanda remained at WCPO to the end of the 1980s.

 Al and Wanda both retired to their home, a large farm near Hillsboro, Ohio.
-But in retirement, the Lewises remained active in their community, and on occasion made personal appearances at festivals and other functions in Cincinnati.
+But in retirement, the Lewises remained active in their community, and on occasion made appearances at festivals and other functions in Cincinnati.
 Surrounded by his family, Al Lewis died at his Hillsboro home on February 28, 2009, at the age of 84.
 He was survived by his wife Wanda, his four daughters and his 13 grandchildren.
 Wanda died August 17, 2020, at the age of 94.